kushcheva/EPAM_DevOps_Autumn-2022_Hometasks/Task_LinuxBash/README.md

 To resolve this task I used commands CUT, SORT, UNIQ.
 Script started with full path to log file as a parametr.
 It works with used files apache_logs.txt and example_log.log

 ```
-The most requests were from IP/n
+The most requests were from IP
      62 157.55.39.250
 The most requested page is
       8 /sitemap1.xml.gz